eclab/grains/README.md

 ## Theory

-One, Two, or Three digital outputs set up as functions of four, five, or six analog inputs.
+One, Two, or Three digital outputs set up as functions of four, five, or six analog+digital inputs.
 You specify the functions in the code (it's set up to make it easy!), including special randomness and logic functions.

 Status: Working